ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

   - datasets: what datasets you want to use, including
     - the time period and temporal resolution,
-    - the MIP (Model Intercomparison Project, like atmospheric MIP monthly data: amon),
+    - the MIP (Model Intercomparison Project, like atmospheric realm of MIP monthly data: Amon),
     - ensemble member,
     - the experiment (i.e. historical, ssp125, etc.),
     - and the grid type (necessary for CMIP6 only).